ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

 ## Spawn Points editing

 - Be sure you ara an mod admin [Readme.md](../../GlobalConfigs%2FReadme.md)
+- configure your first spawn point directly in the config file, this is needed to use the "Port to Arena" Button
+- reload config with admin "reload config" button
 - Join Main Lobby and create a match
 - click on "Port to Arena" Button.
 Only visible if you are an admin
 - The F Action is now usable